abrennec/lecture_theo_bg_audio_graphics/03_graphics_rendering/submissions/transformation_group/scale.md

 # Keeping Objects in the Desired Position

-Because `scale()` increases / decreases from the origin of 0, 0 (as apposed to outwards / inwards from the middle of the window for example), we also need to offsett the position of the shape, relative to the scale amount.
-This can be done by using `translate()` (see [translate.md](translate.md)) and rectMode(CENTER).
+Because `scale()` increases / decreases from the origin of 0, 0 (as apposed to outwards / inwards from the middle of the window for example), we need a way to keep objects in the same position when scaling.
+One way is to use rectMode(CENTER).

+> Note that ellipses by default are drawn from the center!

 For example:

 ```js
 int grid = 20;